-Next, we’ll go through the project history.
+Next, we’ll go through the history of Crypto.com.

 Crypto.com was originally called Monaco

-After the re-branding, the CRO token was also launched.
-It was airdropped to the holders of MCO, so there was no ICO held.
 In 2020, Crypto.com announced that the MCO token will be dropped out due to regulatory reasons.

 ”Part of this is managing regulatory compliance risk.
 And it so happens that in our industry, ICO tokens are on one end of the spectrum in terms of regulatory compliance risk, and you could argue that Bitcoin is on the opposite side.
 So in order to manage these risks, practically, we can’t rewrite history.
 We did an ICO in 2017.
 But we can’t have an ICO token perform core functions on our platform as we grow, as we get licensed, as we get regulated in all key jurisdictions around the world.”)